Standard size baby crib – measurements & facts

 Some standard size baby cribs have bulky, another sleek design, and if we are talking about full-size combo cribs, overall dimensions are even bigger.

-Why is it good to know the external and internal dimensions of the crib?
+Why should I know the external and internal dimensions of the crib?

 External measurements are important if you are on tight with space!
 Carefully check what the crib’s measures are before you make a purchase!